byui-cse/cse212-csharp/docs/lesson01/welcome.md

 * Conversant: Articulate the answers to technical questions involving data structures.
 * Self-Reliant: Solve problems using data structures independently.

 Data structures are containers that hold information.
 There are different data structures which are suited for different purposes.
-In this course, you will study the following data structures: dynamic array, stack, queue, set, map, linked list, and tree.
-You will also learn about big O performance and recursion.
+In this course, you will study the following data structures: dynamic array, stack, queue, set, map, linked list, tree, and heap.
+You will also learn about Big O performance and recursion.

 The course is divided into three phases: